-The Agricultural Energy Efficiency Internship Program is a Strategic Energy Resource offered through a partnership between Pacific Gas and Electric Company (PG&E) and the Great Valley Center (GVC).
+The Energy Careers Experience Program (ECEP) is a Strategic Energy Resource offered through a partnership between Pacific Gas and Electric Company (PG&E) and the Great Valley Center (GVC).
 The goal of the Program is to educate and provide technical assistance to local farmers on energy efficient solutions that may help to reduce energy costs, improve sustainable practices, and build capacity within Central Valley communities.

 The California Department of Food and Agriculture funded the Great Valley Center to create a Multi-Commodity Sustainability Practices Program that brought together specialty crop commodity groups in a collaborative effort to develop a sustainable practices program strategic plan.